openstack/oslo.policy/doc/source/user/usage.rst

 policy enforcement.
 Unfortunately, bypassing API authorization testing comes at the expense of introducing gaps where the default policies may break unexpectedly with new changes.
-If the tests don't assert the default behavior, it's likely that seemly simple changes negatively impact users or operators, regardless of that being the intent of the developer.
+If the tests don't assert the default behavior, it's likely that seemingly simple changes negatively impact users or operators, regardless of that being the intent of the developer.

 Testing policies